 Trackball Support

-Finally, I reached the part where I want to change the trackball behavior.
-This is also described in the QMK documentation.
+We've finally reached the part we originally wanted to change.
+This is also mostly described in the documentation.

 POINTING_DEVICE_ENABLE = yes